Elizabeth and Mary Kirby

-Lives
+Early life and education

 Mary and Elizabeth Kirby were two sisters of a sometimes prosperous family who were brought up in Leicester.
 Growing up, Mary and Elizabeth attended both Church and school regularly; they were both well educated.
 Mary in particular had knowledge of languages and she had made use of the lectures at the local mechanics institute, at which a family friend was president.
 Botany was one of the subjects becoming commonplace for women of all ages to learn at the time.
 Mary developed an interest in the subject of botany early on by spending time away from home at Ramsgate collecting specimens.

 Mary was her father's second child and six years older than her sister, Elizabeth.
 Whilst they were still in their teens, their invalid mother Sarah Bentley died.
 She had been the second wife of their father.
-Their father, John was a spiritual man who had a hosiery business.
+Their father, John, was a spiritual man who had a hosiery business.
 When John Kirby died in 1848 he left them with no income.
 To get by, they were able to make stead at a nearby home owned by the family while they worked towards financially supporting themselves.
 He did however leave a journal which Mary continued and his assets which eventually yielded five thousand pounds.

+Career

+Flora of Leicestershire

-In 1848 Mary had the first draft of the Flora of Leicestershire published which she had created with significant assistance from Andrew Bloxam and her sister who added supporting non-botanical information.
-The book was cleverly crowd-sourced in 1848 as every other page was left blank.
-The plan, which proved successful, was to ask early purchasers to make notes on the blank pages.
+In 1848 Mary published the first draft of the Flora of Leicestershire, which she had created with significant assistance from Andrew Bloxam and her sister, who added supporting non-botanical information.
+The book was crowd-sourced in 1848 as every other page was left blan, and early purchasers were asked to make notes on the blank pages.
 This enabled the main edition published in 1850 to list 939 different species for which the book was complimented by the leading naturalist Sir William Hooker.

 This type of accomplishment was uncommon from women at the time, but not unheard of.
 For example, Katherine Sophia Baily of Ireland "...was the first woman admitted to the Botanical Society of Edinburgh shortly after its founding in 1836, and was the first woman to put together a flora (preceding Mary Kirby's 1850 Flora of Leicestershire)."
 Mary is thought to be the only woman in the nineteenth century to write a book about the flora of her county.

+Financial independence

 With no long term income the sisters' ambitions turned to becoming professional writers.
 Finding success, they became financially self-sufficient.
 Mary noted that financial independence derived from their work was "...the sweetest and best of any..."

+The sisters were afforded opportunity at the start of their career that many aspiring women in the field were not.
+Jarrold and Sons, publisher of The Observing Eye, enlisted the sisters' help with the series.
+Over 25 years the sisters created at least 24 books including a number that popularised science.
+By removing complex scientific classification they sought to interest everyday readers in the wonders of nature.
+Books like those by the Kirby sisters served as aids for mothers teaching their children introductory botany in the home.